openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/extension/access_rules.md

 # Access Rules

-## Extended Modifiers
+## Extension Modifiers

 Extensions themselves cannot be modified with modifiers.

-For example, in the following example, using the `public` modifier before directly extending `A` will cause a compilation error.
+For example, in the following example, using the `public` modifier before directly extending `A` will result in a compilation error.

 <!-- compile.error -->